AndyL86/throwback-developments/README.md

 The Throwback Development's Facebook page has been created to be an informative and useful resource for customers to interact with the brand.
 ![Facebook Page](docs/read-me/facebook-page.png)

 <br>

 ### **Search Engine Optimisation**
 For the best Search Engine Optimisation results, I have conducted research into effective keywords for the target audience of the site.
 These keywords have been included in the site's meta in base.html and are included in product descriptions and titles.
+Effective search term keywords will drive traffic to the site from browser based search engines.

+To allow search engines to crawl the site I have included an XML sitemap file to the main root directory.
+The file was created using the free service through [XML-Sitemaps](https://www.xml-sitemaps.com/).
+A sitemap is a way of organizing a website, identifying the URLs and the data under each section.
+To prevent search engine crawlers accessing areas of the site which are not required, I have included a robots.txt detailing the relevant URLs I would like to restrict.

 <hr>

 ## **USER EXPERIENCE (UX)**